prowler-cloud/prowler/docs/tutorials/developer-guide/unit-testing.md

 Then in the project's root path execute `pytest -n auto -vvv -s -x` or use the `Makefile` with `make test`.

 Other commands to run tests:

 - Run tests for a provider: `pytest -n auto -vvv -s -x tests/providers/<provider>/services`
 - Run tests for a provider service: `pytest -n auto -vvv -s -x tests/providers/<provider>/services/<service>`
 - Run tests for a provider check: `pytest -n auto -vvv -s -x tests/providers/<provider>/services/<service>/<check>`

+> Refer to the [pytest documentation](https://docs.pytest.org/en/7.1.x/getting-started.html) documentation for more information.

 ## AWS